Select Page

 We’re talking assertiveness–clear, direct, calm, truthful and thoughtful discourse–not aggressiveness or arrogance.

-3 ways for women to master the art and science of speaking up
+3 ways for women to master the art of speaking up

 Say you’re sorry when you truly need to apologize.